|Dunedin School of Medicine » Department of Surgical Sciences » Orthopaedic Surgery » Centre for Musculoskeletal Outcomes Research »|

 MOA 2: the DEMO trial – Dosing, Exercise and Manual therapy in Osteoarthritis

 Exercise therapy is known to be effective, and is recommended as the first line of treatment for patients with knee osteoarthritis (OA), a major cause of pain, disability and healthcare costs.
 However if not continued, the benefits diminish within months.
-It is believed that ‘booster’ intervention sessions help make effects endure, improving long-term outcomes, but their effectiveness has not been adequately tested.
+It is believed that ‘booster’ intervention sessions help make effects endure, improving long-term outcome, but their effectiveness has not been adequately tested.
 There are also early indications that manual therapy may improve the effectiveness of exercise therapy.

-This research is funded by the United States Agency for Healthcare Research and Quality (AHRQ), the University of Otago, and was conducted during tenure of Dr Abbott’s Sir Charles Hercus Health Research Fellowship of the Health Research Council of New Zealand.
+This research is funded by the United States Agency for Healthcare Research and Quality (AHRQ), the University of Otago, and conducted during tenure of Dr Abbott’s Sir Charles Hercus Health Research Fellowship of the Health Research Council of New Zealand.